PowerDNS/lightningstream/docs/schema-shadow.md

 # Non-native (shadow) mode

-When the LMDB is not in a native format, LightningStream needs to create _shadow_ copies of the data DBIs to keep track of change timestamps.
+When the LMDB is not in a native format, Lightning Stream needs to create _shadow_ copies of the data DBIs to keep track of change timestamps.
 Every second it will check if the local LMDB has changes (last transaction ID has changed), and merge the local data into the shadow DBIs when changes have been detected.
 This requires a full scan over all records.

 Non-native mode can be used by setting the `schema_tracks_changes` setting is set to `false`.

-If the LMDB also uses `MDB_DUPSORT` functionality, LightningStream can support it by setting `dupsort_hack` to `true`.
+If the LMDB also uses `MDB_DUPSORT` functionality, Lightning Stream can support it by setting `dupsort_hack` to `true`.
 This comes with additional caveats. `MDB_DUPSORT` is not supported at all in native mode.

 ## Older PowerDNS Authoritative versions